FlowFuse/website/src/handbook/peopleops/hiring.md

 ### Communicating Departures

 When a team member voluntarily departs, we may ask if they would like to share their plans with the team.
-If the departure is involuntary, we will strive to maintain transparency regarding the reasons for the departure, while still respecting the individual's privacy.
+If the departure is involuntary,  reasons of the departure will be at the sole discretion of the FlowForge management.

-Please note that in some instances, FlowForge may be unable to provide additional context surrounding an employee's departure.

 ## Offboarding process